-Generic Modeling and Control of an Open-Circuit Piston Pump—Part I: Theoretical Model and Analysis
+Generic Modeling and Control of an Open-Circuit Piston Pump—Part II: Control Strategies and Designs

 Contributed by the Dynamic Systems Division of ASME for publication in the JOURNAL OF DYNAMIC SYSTEMS, MEASUREMENT, AND CONTROL.
 Manuscript received January 27, 2015; final manuscript received January 6, 2016; published online February 15, 2016.
 Assoc.
 Editor: Kevin Fite.